 For example, a diminished 5th when inverted becomes an augmented 4th and vice versa.

 An interesting thing about inverted intervals is that when both are added together they always add up to nine.

 For example, a major 3rd when inverted, becomes a minor 6th: 3 – 6 = 9.

 Or a minor 2nd when inverted becomes a major 7th: 2 + 7 = 9

 What’s the Point of Inverting Intervals?

-When I first learnt about inverting intervals, I was skeptical as to whether it would be useful or not, but, it can come in handy when working out difficult intervals.
+When I first learned about inverting intervals, I was skeptical as to whether it would be useful or not, but it can come in handy when working out difficult intervals.

 For example, let’s say you had to describe the interval below: E# – C.

 I don’t know about you, but I’m certainly not too familiar with the E# major scale so this is will be quite a hard interval to work out.

 But, if we invert it, C becomes the bottom note, and I know the C major scale very well.